finejuly/kapre2keras/README.md

 # kapre2keras
-Converts kapre Melspectrogram layer to Keras representation.
+Converts Kapre Melspectrogram layer to Keras representation.

+# why?

+Although Kapre (https://github.com/keunwoochoi/kapre) is awesome, it is a bit cumbersome for Android, Raspberry pi because it uses custom layer. kapre2keras simply converts this custom layer to the conventional keras layers.